knowron/docs/docs/Getting Started/tips-to-get-started.en.md

-# Tips to get started
+# Tips to Get started

 ### **Looking for a file?**